HeloiseS/atlasapiclient/README.md

 Note: Here we don't parse the config file because we __assume you have named yours  `api_config_MINE.yaml`__.
 The path to that file is encoded in the `API_CONFIG_FILE` variable in the `atlasapiclient/utils.py` file and parsed by default to the classes.

-If you feel fancy and want to name your config file differently you have to keep track of it's location and parse it with the argument `api_config_file`.
+If you feel fancy and want to name your config file differently you have to keep track of its location and parse it with the argument `api_config_file`.

 Your data can be found in the `client.response` attribute.
 Note that it is a `list` so if you only have one object you want to do `client.response[0]` to get the JSON data.